thomas-k-cameron/polars-deser-row/readme.md

 ## Use Case

 1. You want to use columnar file to store you data, instead of using things like ndjson.
 2. You want to apply a complicated computation on your data, but you can't figure out how to do it in polars way.
+So you want to stick with Rust control flow.

 ## Examples